-Our team of engineers, meteorologists, contractors, and specialized experts know the difference in damage signatures.
+Our team of engineers, meteorologists, contractors, appraisers and specialized experts know the difference in damage signatures and specialize in hurricane restoration cost and cause reporting.
 We understand what we are looking for in exterior fenestration studies and how it affects the bottom line of a cost estimate.
-Having both professional engineers sand licensed general contractors under one roof allows us a level of consulting expertise hard to match.
+Having both professional engineers and licensed general contractors under one roof allows us a level of consulting expertise hard to match.

 Hurricane damages are some of the most difficult losses for a person in the claims/construction industry to deal with.
 Typically, this damage is spread out over 200-400 miles with greater damages on the right side of a landfalling hurricane.
 This may mean downed trees, power lines, and limited availability to gas or diesel for days and weeks following an event.